wombleton/gitlaw-nz/acts/R/Rural Intermediate Credit Act 1927.md

     (2) Every such association, when required by the Corporation so to do, shall by resolution adopt such regulations or bylaws, with such variations (if any) as may be approved by the Corporation, having regard in any particular case to the special circumstances of the association.

-    (3) Notwithstanding anything to the contrary in the Companies Act 1955 or the [Companies Act 1993][97], as the case may be, the regulations of an association incorporated under this Act shall not come into force or be amended except with the approval of the Corporation.
+    (3) Despite anything to the contrary in the [Companies Act 1993][97], the regulations of an association incorporated under this Act may not come into force or be amended except with the approval of the Corporation.

     Section 47: amended, on 1 October 1946, by [section 11][96] of the Rural Intermediate Credit Amendment Act 1946 (1946 No 5).

-    Section 47(3): amended, on 1 July 1994, by [section 2][98] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 47(3): replaced, on 5 December 2013, by [section 14][100] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 47(3): amended, on 1 January 1957, pursuant to section 474(1) of the Companies Act 1955 (1955 No 63).

 #### Objects of associations